mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 > The ArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer.
 You can not directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.

+The TypedArrays allow us to process individual words (8, 16, 32 bit) in order to handle the binary messages received by the server.
+In order to tell the WebSockets connection, we want to talk in binary with the proxy we need to:

+{% highlight JavaScript %}
+var connection = new WebSocket('ws://127.0.0.1:8081');
+connection.binaryType = 'arraybuffer';
+{% endhighlight %}

+The two possible values for `binaryType` are `arraybuffer` and `blob`.
+In most cases `arraybuffer` will be the one, which allows faster processing since it can be used with the synchronous API of the `DataView`.
+In case of large pieces of binary data I'd prefer usage of `blob`.

+So how would we process the following example:

+{% highlight text %}
+2      U16      framebuffer-width
+2      U16      framebuffer-height
+16 PIXEL_FORMAT server-pixel-format
+4      U32      name-length
+{% endhighlight %}